Corporate Citizenship Responsibility Sustainability Report

 - Contributed to the Healthcare Financial Management Association’s article on ethics for hospital CFOs and other finance leaders.

-Pamela J. Murphy, MD, FACEP, Vice President of Emergency Medicine & Observation Care - Physician Advisor at Garnet Health Medical Center, appointed to serve on the Orange County Board of Health.
+Pamela J. Murphy, MD, FACEP, Chief Medical Officer, Garnet Health Medical Center, was appointed to serve on the Orange County Board of Health.

-Mary Kate Revella, Garnet Health Director of Cardiology Services, was selected as the 2019 Tri-County American Heart Association’s Heart Walk Committee Chair.
+Mary Kate Donohue, Garnet Health Administrator of Cardiology Services, was selected as the 2019 Tri-County American Heart Association’s Heart Walk Committee Chair.

 William Dauster, President, Garnet Health Foundation has been elected to the Orange County Citizens Foundation Board of Trustees.
 He will begin his two-year term on January 1, 2020.
 The Citizens Foundation is a membership-based non-governmental organization that improves quality of life for residents through public policy and advocacy in land use and transportation planning, downtown revitalization through place-making, water conservation, waste management, cultural affairs, education, agriculture, recreation and healthcare.